vabarbosa/simple-data-vis/README.md

 <img src="https://advocated-vis.mybluemix.net/chart/allActivities" />

-It is however generic enough that can be used to visual various types of data including [cloudant.com views](https://gist.github.com/vabarbosa/bff35152c3888f4e2c0ad92e2511dc2b).
+It is however generic enough that can be used to visual various types of data including [cloudant.com views](https://medium.com/ibm-watson-data-lab/eye-candy-for-cloudant-201a195ed6c).

-Once installed the module can be used to access any REST API that returns JSON array of key/value pairs and have that data visually displayed onto the web page (using D3).
+Once installed the module can be used to render JSON Array data visually onto a web page (with D3).
+The data can be provided directly or via a REST endpoint.

 # Install